jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ~~~~

 Here we can extract the runners using the pattern `{name time}` or
-`medalWinners.*` but the nodes alone are insufficient because their location
+`medalWinners.*` but the nodes alone are insufficient because their
-communicates information which is as important as their content.
+location communicates information which is as important as their
-The `path` parameter
+content.
+The `path` parameter provides the location as an array of
-provides the location as an array of strings plotting a
+strings plotting a descent from the JSON root to the found node.
+For
-descent from the JSON root to the found node.
-For example,
+example, `['medalWinners', 'gold']`.
+Similarly, the `ancestors` array is
-`['medalWinners', 'gold']`.
-Similarly, the `ancestors` array is a list
+a list of the ancestors starting at the immediate parent of the found
-of the ancestors starting at the immediate parent of the found node and
+node and ending with the JSON root node.
+For all but the root node,
-ending with the JSON root node.
-For all but the root node, which in any
+which in any case has no ancestors, the nodes in this list will have
-case has no ancestors, the nodes in this list will have been only
+been only partially parsed.
-partially parsed.
+Being untyped, Javascript does not enforce that ternary callbacks are given.

-Being untyped, Javascript does not enforce the arity of the callback.
+Unlike the example above, given that we have provided a JSONPath
-Because much of the time only the content itself is needed, the API
+selector for the locations we would like to receive data from, for most JSON formats
-design orders the callback parameters to take advantage of the loose
+the content alone will be sufficient.
+The API
-typing so that a unary function taking only the content may be given.
+design orders the callback parameters so that in most common case a unary

-If an even wider context is required, the whole document as it has
+function may be given.

-been parsed so far may be accessed using the `.root()` method.
-Since
+If an even wider context is required, the whole document as it has been
-`.root` relates to the oboe instance itself rather than the callback
+parsed so far may be accessed using the `.root()` method.
+Since `.root`
-per-say, it can be accessed from any code with a reference to the oboe
+relates to the oboe instance itself rather than the callback per-say, it
-object.
+can be accessed from any code with a reference to the oboe object.

 `http://nodejs.org/docs/latest/api/events.html#events_emitter_on_event_listener`